Valparaíso Region

 The Valparaíso Region (Región de Valparaíso, [valpaɾaˈiso]) is one of Chile's 16 first order administrative divisions.
 With the country's second-highest population of 1,790,219 as of 2017, and fourth-smallest area of 16396.1 sqkm, the region is Chile's second most densely populated after the Santiago Metropolitan Region to the southeast.
-The region also includes the remote Easter Island (Rapa Nui) in the Pacific Ocean.
+The region also includes Chile's remote islands of the Pacific Ocean, including Rapa Nui and the Juan Fernandez Islands.

 Its capital is the port city of Valparaíso; other important cities include Viña del Mar, Quillota, San Felipe, Quilpué, Villa Alemana, and San Antonio.

 Administration

 As a region, Valparaíso is a first-level administrative division.
-Since 2021 the region is governed by the governor, who is elected by popular vote.
-The current governor is Rodrigo Mundaca (Broad Font).
+Since 2021, the region is governed by the governor, who is elected by popular vote.
+The current governor is Rodrigo Mundaca (Broad Front).

 Geography and natural features

 The region is on the same latitude as the Santiago Metropolitan Region.
 Its capital is Valparaíso, which is the site for the National Congress of Chile and an important commercial port.
 Also in this region is the top resort city of Viña del Mar.
 Additionally, the Pacific islands of Easter Island, Isla Salas y Gómez, the Juan Fernández Islands and the Desventuradas Islands fall under the Valparaíso Region's administration.

-The Valparaíso Region is part of the very restricted range of the endangered Chilean wine palm (Jubaea chilensis); in prehistoric times, this endemic Chilean tree had a significantly larger range.
+The Valparaíso Region is part of the restricted range of the endangered Chilean wine palm (Jubaea chilensis); in prehistoric times, this endemic Chilean tree had a significantly larger range.

 Demographics

-The Valparaíso Region is populated by some 1.71 million inhabitants.
+The Valparaíso Region is populated by 1.71 million inhabitants.
 The population density reached 94.1 inhabitants/km2.
 91.6% of the population lives in urban areas and only 8.4% of the population lives in rural areas.

 The most populous municipalities in the region are Valparaíso, with 308,000 inhabitants and Viña del Mar, with 287,000 inhabitants, which together with Villa Alemana, Quilpué and Concón form the Greater Valparaíso, a continuum of 1.75 million people.
 There are also Quillota, with about 201,000 inhabitants and San Antonio with more than 200,000 inhabitants with estimates at 250,000 to be the region's second-largest city.